rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

   :=
-    dhom2-to-dhom A x y z f g (comp-is-segal A is-segal-A x y z f g) ( witness-comp-is-segal A is-segal-A x y z f g) C u v w ff gg -- It crashed when I added the same thing as below, but with a first instead of a second in front ( second (second (second (hom2-total-type-to-dhom2
+    dhom2-to-dhom A x y z f g (comp-is-segal A is-segal-A x y z f g) ( witness-comp-is-segal A is-segal-A x y z f g) C u v w ff gg -- This crashed when I added the same thing as below, but with a first instead of a second in front ( second (second (second (hom2-total-type-to-dhom2
           A is-segal-A x y z f g C is-covariant-C u v w ff gg ( comp-is-segal